wecodemore/wpstarter/docs/06-A-Commented-Sample-Composer-Json.md

 ## WP Starter specific configuration

- **`"extra.wpsrtarter"`** is the place for all the WP Starter configuration.
+ **`"extra.wpstarter"`** is the place for all the WP Starter configuration.
 However, WP Starter supports also a separate **`wpstarter.json`** file located at project root, and that is what we are using in our sample.

 The chapter *"Configuration"* has a detailed explanation on how that works and there's also a *"Settings Cheat Sheet"* chapter that lists all the available settings.

-Below there is the a step by step explanation of just the settings used in the sample `wpstarter.json` we are using here.
+Below there is the a step by step explanation of just the settings used in the sample `wpstarter.json` we are using in sample in this chapter.

 ### `register-theme-folder`